pokhokung-07-kph/AAE1001_25_Group_2/readme.md

 ## Theta* path

 ![theta_star_demo.png](Task_3A/img/thetaandstar_demo.png)
-* Theta* can perfom diagonal motion without limiting to grids, moving in any direction.
+* Theta* can perfom diagonal motion and skipping intermidiate grids if it find a line.

 # Recommendations